S-ecki/AdventOfCode-Starter-Dart/README.md

 ### Parse Util
 A place to store useful parsing operations, like creating a `List<int>` from a `List<String>`.
 There will be a lot of opportunities during AoC for you to extend this.

+### Field Class
+A helper class for 2D data, as often present in AoC.
+Any data can be respresented.
+For Integers specifically, there are convenience methods in `IntegerField`.
+For all available methods, have a look at the abundantly-documented code.

 ### Naming conventions
 When using the Boilerplate generator, everything is done for you automatically.
 However, if you create a solution or input file by yourself: make sure it has a 2-digit number.
 Concretely, pad days 1-9 as `Day01.dart` for solutions and `aoc01.txt` for input.

+### Helper Packages
+**Tuple** enables operations on pairs/triplets etc of any type.
+Absolutely needed for most of the puzzles.
+**Collection** provides many methods for ...collections...
+Most importantly, a `groupBy` and a collection equality interface.
+**Quiver** is an awesome toolbox of helper methods for Dart.
+We mostly use `/iterables` (similar to Pythonds `itertools`).

 ## Contributing
 Contributing is greatly appreciated, just fork this project and create a Pull Request, or open an Issue!